Distinguished Service Award

 The IEEE Photonics Society Distinguished Service Award was established to recognize an exceptional individual contribution of service which has had significant benefit to the membership of the IEEE Photonics Society as a whole.
 This level of service will often include serving the Society in several capacities or in positions of significant responsibility.
 Candidates should be members of the Society.
 The Award consists of an honorarium of $500 and a plaque.
 The presentation is made at the IEEE Photonics Conference.

-For sustained leadership in society governance with significant contributions to conferences and publications.
+For sustained leadership in society governance with significant contributions to membership and conferences.